New emergency care research hub for Bristol launched

 “We will also be supporting the delivery of effective, high quality teaching and are planning to establish a pipeline of academic training awards for health and social care professionals in emergency care.”

-Jonathan Benger, Professor of Emergency Care at UWE Bristol and National Institute for Health Research Senior Investigator, added:
+Jonathan Benger, Professor of Emergency Care at UWE Bristol and National Institute for Health and Care Research Senior Investigator, added:

 “The city of Bristol has a growing national and international reputation for high-quality research in urgent and emergency care.
 REACH will cement this reputation and deliver huge benefits for the NHS, patients and the professionals involved in their care.”